gnachman/iTerm2/api/library/python/iterm2/docs/examples/current_preset.rst

 =========================

-This script prints to stdout the name of the color preset the current sesssion is using, or `None` if none of them matches.
+This script prints to stdout the name of the color preset the current session is using, or `None` if none of them matches.

 To see the output you can either run `pip3 install iterm2` and then execute this script from the command line or run it from the **Scripts** menu and view